jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 One such visits a school, marches into the math class, pushes aside the teacher,and announces, “You Jews think you’re so smart?
-Here’s a problem for you:A train is traveling a distance of 750 verst from Town A to Town B. The trainhas 25 cars.
+Here’s a problem for you:A train is traveling a distance of 750 verst from Town A to Town B. The train has 25 cars.
 In each car are 18 passengers.
 How old am I?”

 Silence reigns.
 Then a hand goes up in the back.